berkeley-reclab/RecLab/README.md

 # RecLab
-RecLab is a modular simulation environment for online evaluation and comparison recommendation algorithms.
+RecLab is a modular simulation environment for online evaluation and comparison of recommendation algorithms.

 ## Geting Started